spir0th/disrichie/README.md

         -p / --profile : Specify Rich Presence profile -i / --id : Specify Client ID for Rich Presence --wait : Do not put Disrichie into background and wait to end
-        --legacy : Use the old Discord-RPC library instead of Discord GameSDK

 Launcher arguments:
         -h / --help : Display help information